-This is a cannabinoid, a substance that plays vital roles in the human body.
+This is a cannabinoid, a substance that plays a vital role in the human body.
 Various studies have found potential health benefits from cannabidiol.
-In fact, our bodies have their own cannabinoids such as anandamide or the “bliss molecule.”
+In fact, our bodies have their own cannabinoids, such as anandamide or the “bliss molecule.”
 The groundbreaking discovery revealed that cannabinoids are essential to humans as they help with vital bodily functions.

 Using hemp CBD products for recreational and medicinal purposes is widely allowed under CBD Florida laws.
-This is why various CBD companies supply the Sunshine State with cannabidiol options.
-There is a staggering number of CBD stores in Florida that may overwhelm a first-timer.
+This is why various cannabidiol companies supply the Sunshine State with cannabidiol options.
+There is a staggering number of cannabidiol stores in Florida that may overwhelm a first-timer.

 Nowadays, Florida residents try to use these products for various medicinal purposes.

 Another popular component of the cannabis plant is tetrahydrocannabinol.
-It’s the chemical responsible for the infamous “high” caused by marijuana.
-This is why both the plant and the substance is mostly banned for commercial use.
-Only medical marijuana is allowed under certain conditions, and products may only have trace amounts of THC.
+It’s the chemical responsible for the infamous “high” by marijuana.
+This is why both the plant and the substance are mostly not legal stances for commercial use.
+Only medical marijuana is of use under certain conditions, and products may only have trace amounts of THC.
 Otherwise, using products with THC is forbidden in the Sunshine State.

 Specifically, the 2018 Farm Bill allows CBD products to have 0.3% THC under federal law.
 Despite its mind-altering effects, it boosts the effect of CBD products.
-The trace amounts of THC, CBD, and other cannabinoids cause an entourage effect that enhances CBD product quality.
-More importantly, THC usually does not cause psychoactive effects in minuscule amounts, so products containing no more than 0.3% THC are generally safe.
+The trace amounts of THC, cannabidiol, and other cannabinoids cause an entourage effect that enhances CBD product quality.
+More significantly, small quantities of THC do not typically cause psychoactive effects, so products containing less than 0.3 percent THC are generally healthy.

-Nevertheless, consultation with a physician prior to CBD consumption is highly recommended.
+Nevertheless, consultation with a physician before cannabidiol consumption is highly recommended.
 People may experience varying effects from cannabidiol and tetrahydrocannabinol, so medical advice is necessary for preventing potential side effects.